i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/monitoring-resources/monitoring-services/create-service-manually.md

 * **Icon** indicates the icon use for the service.
 * **Alt icon** is the text use if the icon cannot be Displays.
 * **Service severity** indicates the criticality level of the service.
-* **Geographic coordinates** defines geographical coordinates used by the Centreon MAP module to position the resource on a map.
+* **Geographic coordinates** defines geographical coordinates used by the IT Monitoring MAP module to position the resource on a map.
 Define "Latitude,Longitude", for example for Amsterdam coordinates set "52.37,4.89".

 #### Additional information